stt-datacore/website/static/crew/vina_orion_crew.md

 rarity: 5
 series: "tos"
 memory_alpha: ""
-bigbook_tier:
+bigbook_tier: 15
-events:
+events: 1
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+This 60s bombshell may have some untapped potential with a couple eventable traits, but if we're going by track record, she's simply a non-event shuttle crew who doesn't come online for an established roster before 4/5.